 There were no changes of benefit terms that affected measurement of the total pension liability during the measurement period.

 Changes of assumptions.

-There were no changes of assumptions or other inputs that affected measurement of the total pension liability during the measurement period.
+There were no changes of assumptions that affected measurement of the total pension liability during the measurement period.